Startpage

 Jungheinrich conducts an annual comprehensive greenhouse gas balance for the entire Group.
 In accordance with the Greenhouse Gas Protocol (GHGP), the CCF considers all greenhouse gases listed in the Kyoto Protocol (CO₂, CH₄, N₂O, SF₆, HFCs, PFCs and NF₃).
 Greenhouse gas emissions are divided and recorded in three categories ("scopes"): Scope 1, 2, and 3.

-Jungheinrich compiles product life cycle assessments for its portfolio on an ongoing basis.
+Jungheinrich compiles product carbon footprints for its portfolio on an ongoing basis.
 These are based on the standard DIN EN ISO 14040/14044 and/or 14067 and analyse the CO2e impact of the products from cradle to grave.

 Based on the CCF and LCAs, the Group-wide Road to Zero Emissions is being developed and constantly updated.
 In addition to key milestones and targets, it contains all measures aimed at systematically reducing Jungheinrich's greenhouse gas emissions.